DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: Preliminaries

 \end{theorem} We will show that minimising this bound is an effective surrogate objective for reducing the $\text{GenGap}$.

 \textbf{Adaptive level sampling.} We study the connection between $\mut{L}{\pi}$ and adaptive sampling strategies over $L$.
-PLR introduce a scoring function $\textbf{score}(\tau_i, \pi)$ which compute level scores from trajectory rollouts $\tau_i$.
+Prioritised Level Replay \citep[PLR,][]{PLR} introduce a scoring function $\textbf{score}(\tau_i, \pi)$ which compute level scores from trajectory rollouts $\tau_i$.
 Scores are used to define an adaptive sampling distribution over a level buffer $\Lambda$, with

 where $P_S$ is a distribution parametrised by the level scores and $\rho$ is a coefficient mixing $P_S$ with a staleness distribution $P_R$ that promotes levels replayed less recently. \citet{PLR} experiment with different scoring functions, and empirically find that the scoring function based on the $\ell_1$-value loss $S^V_i = \textbf{score}(\tau_i, \pi) = (1 / |\tau_i|) \sum_{H_t^o\in\tau_i} |\hat{V} (H_t^o) - V^\pi_i (H_t^o) |$ incurs a significant reduction in the $\text{GenGap}$ at test time.